-Guitar virtuoso Paul Gilbert appears in a recent episode of Ernie Ball’s acclaimed String Theory series to talk about his love of guitar, influences and choice of strings and gauges.
+Awhile back, guitar virtuoso Paul Gilbert appeared in an episode of Ernie Ball’s String Theory series to talk about his love of guitar, influences and choice of strings and gauges.

 “I thought that the bottle was really beautiful, so I decided to make a guitar inspired by it.
 We used the bottle caps as control knobs and incorporated the same graphic designs throughout.
 It’s one of my few guitars that doesn’t have a scratch on it.
 It’s so beautiful that I’m scared to take it on the road.
 If I scratched it I think that I would cry.”